 Fees and Deductions

-When comparing quotes, always ask: "Is this the exact amount I will receive, or will any fees be deducted?"
-A reputable buyer will give you a straight answer and put it in writing.
+When comparing quotes, always ask the same question of every buyer.
+"Is this the exact amount I will receive, or will any costs be deducted?"
+You are entitled to that answer in writing before you sign.

 Timeline to Funding